 Surface waters - No site contaminants have been detected in on-site surface waters collected in 1988 and 1995, or Sturgeon Creek surface water samples collected since 1995.
-No adverse health effects associated with direct skin contact or accidental drinking of surface waters collected since 1988 adjacent to the site are indicated.
+No adverse health effects associated with direct skin contact or accidental drinking of surface waters collected since 1988 on the site or adjacent to the site are indicated.